← All claims

 2025 · Cureus

-meta-analysis mixed low Meta-analysis links long-term metformin to iron-deficiency anemia and oxidative stress, noting associated B12 depletion.
+meta-analysis tested-null low Meta-analysis links long-term metformin to iron-deficiency anemia and oxidative stress, noting associated B12 depletion.

 Disagree, or know a study we missed?